aeromechanic000/minecraft-ai/README.md

 **The Embodied Turing Test** rather than asking "Can machines think?", Minecraft AI invites a new question for the generative AI era: Can machines play with us?
 Through open-ended interaction, emergent behaviors, and shared creativity, we explore whether AI can truly engage as a companion—not just in conversation, but in fun, imagination, and collaborative world-building.

+> The [Minecraft Emobodied Levels](https://minecraft-embodied-levels.megrez.plus/) Benchmark is a hierarchical evaluation framework designed to measure the embodied intelligence of AI agents in Minecraft.
+It organizes all in-game advancements into progressive levels, allowing researchers and developers to assess an agent’s cognitive and interactive abilities — from basic survival skills to complex multi-step planning and collaboration.
+Each level represents a milestone in autonomy, perception, and reasoning within a persistent, open-ended environment, providing a structured path for developing and comparing Minecraft-based AI systems.

 **Minecraft AI** is a project derived from [MINDcraft](https://github.com/kolbytn/mindcraft), building upon the foundational ideas of [Generative Agents](https://github.com/joonspk-research/generative_agents)—including autonomous planning, self-reflection, self-motivated behavior, and long-term goal pursuit—within an interactive Minecraft environment.
 Instead of creating a new memory system from scratch, the project refactors and extends Mindcraft’s original memory infrastructure, introducing dynamic agent profiles, daily self-generated task lists, and reflective behavior cycles.
 These enhancements allow agents to interact, plan, and adapt over time based on their experiences and identity, resulting in a lightweight yet compelling simulation of human-like cognition and social dynamics.

 🐲 For those who are interested in building Minecraft AICs with Python, check out [Minecraft AI-Python](https://github.com/aeromechanic000/minecraft-ai-python).